juanjo23o/IA_Automation/README.md

-To carry out the process you have to: \n
+To carry out the process you have to: "\n"
 1 - Install the necessary libraries through the requirements.txt with the following command: pip install -r requirements.txt
 2 - Download the sdm documents, extract the .rar and put it in the SupportDocuments folder